jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## VSCodium is not officially supported

-[VSCodium](https://github.com/VSCodium/vscodium) is not officially supported.
+[VSCodium](https://github.com/VSCodium/vscodium) is not officially supported due to the maintenance burden.
 We do not help to resolve issues related to VSCodium.

 ## Code OSS on Arch Linux and Manjaro is not officially supported

-[Open-source builds](https://archlinux.org/packages/community/x86_64/code/) of Visual Studio Code on Arch Linux and Manjaro are not officially supported.
+[Open-source builds](https://archlinux.org/packages/community/x86_64/code/) of Visual Studio Code on Arch Linux and Manjaro are not officially supported due to the maintenance burden.
 We do not help to resolve issues related to those builds.
 Please use [the official binary distribution](https://aur.archlinux.org/packages/visual-studio-code-bin/).

 ## Visual Studio Live Share is not supported